druce/druce.github.io/_posts/2021-02-19-optimal-safe-withdrawal-for-retirement-using-certainty-equivalent-spending-revisited.md

 I don't claim that CE spending is the perfect metric to maximize according to any economic theory.
 But I assert that:

 - CE spending is *intuitive*, it's real spending discounted based on volatility and a risk aversion parameter.
 Units are real dollars.
 CE spending is the variable income stream converted to an equivalently desirable constant income stream.
-- In practice we *can* find strategies that maximimize CE spending.
+- In practice we *can* find strategies that maximize CE spending.
 Maximizing expected utility directly is more abstract, less intuitive and leads to computational, calibration problems.
 - Directionally, CE spending is a metric that you *could* plausibly *want* to maximize.
 - CE spending is a quantity that is derived from CRRA utility and *consistent* with it (even though maximizing CE spending over a distribution of returns is not at all the same as maximizing expected utility).
 - Maximizing CE spending is *informative*.
 It allows us to tweak a single *gamma* dial to identify plausibly optimal parameters for complex strategies at different levels of risk aversion.

-This is a simple model but it may useful.
-Here is a complete table of results at different levels of risk aversion *gamma*.
+If you are making consistent choices, there is some function you are trying to maximize.
+CE spending is one possible such function, that can show you different options based on the level of risk you are willing to accept.
+Here is a complete table of results at different levels of risk aversion *gamma*:

 ![optcetable.png](../../../assets/2021/optcetable.png)

-Using some of these rules, a retiree could often achieve a higher expected withdrawal rate than 4%, at the cost of a modest worsening of the worst-case withdrawal rate.
+Using some of these rules, a retiree could often have achieved a higher expected withdrawal rate than 4%, at the cost of a modest worsening of the worst-case withdrawal rate.

 In creating this analysis, my goals were: